4 killed in Maine home; 3 wounded in linked highway shooting

 The shootings are among a spate of recent mass killings that have shaken communities both large and small, including a Christian elementary school in Nashville, Tennessee; a bank in Louisville, Kentucky and a Sweet 16 party in a small city in Alabama.

-In Maine, police declined to discuss possible motive or identify the person in custody or the shooting victims.
-One of the highway victims was critically wounded, they said.
+In Maine, police charged Joseph Eaton, 34, of Bowdoin, with four counts of murder Tuesday evening but declined to discuss a possible motive for the shootings or identify the shooting victims.
+Eaton was expected to appear in court later this week.

 Law enforcement officers, some carrying long rifles, could be seen canvassing areas near the highway after the shootings.
 At one point, heavily armed officers at an off-ramp peered inside the trunk of a car that had apparent bullet holes in the windshield.
 Police said a person of interest was detained, and witnesses saw one person in handcuffs.